Murder in Australian law

 In Australia, murder is a criminal offence where a person, by a voluntary act or omission, causes the death of another person with either intent to kill, intent to inflict grievous bodily harm, or with reckless indifference to human life.
 It may also arise in circumstances where the accused was committing, or assisting in the commission, of a different serious crime that results in a person's death.
 It is usually punished by life imprisonment.

 Australia is a federal nation and the law of murder is mostly regulated under the law of its constituent states and territories.
 There is also federal murder offence available in limited circumstances.

 South Australia

-In South Australia, the Criminal Law Consolidation Act 1935, states:
+In South Australia, section 11 of the Criminal Law Consolidation Act 1935 states:

-"Any person who commits murder shall be guilty of an offence and shall be imprisoned for life."
+Any person who commits murder shall be guilty of an offence and shall be imprisoned for life.